microshare/microshare.github.io/docs/2/technical/quick-start/overview.md

 ---
 layout: docs
 title: Technical Overview
-description: A guide to interacting with Microshare Technology
+description: A guide to interacting with Microshare™ Technology
 toc: true
 ---